scottaohara/a11y_styled_form_controls/README.md

 ### File Upload Input
 A styled file upload input that heavily relies upon the native input for appropriate and meaningful announcements for assistive technology users.

-File upload input allows users to files to a website.
+File upload input allows users to add files to a website.

 1. [Native File Upload (in progress)](src/native-file)